outsinre/outsinre.github.com/_posts/2014-11-05-github-domain-cdn.md

   </tr>
  </tbody>
 </table>
 * Now you can access your blog from both subdomain and top domain.
 Although top domain does not support CDN individually, but if both subdomain CNAME and top domain A records are configured, github itsefl will create redirect between the two based on the **CNAME file** in the github page root directory.
 Refer to <a href="https://help.github.com/articles/tips-for-configuring-an-a-record-with-your-dns-provider/#configuring-a-www-subdomain" target="_blank">Configuring a www subdomain</a>.
 Since the `CNAME` file in github pages are `www.example.com`, then when you input `example.com` in your browser, github will redirects you to `www.example.com`.
-Although

 <div class="message">
 Till now, both subdomain and top domain support CDN!
 </div>

+For more detailed Top domain DNS CNAME discussion refer to [顶级域名不能设置DNS CNAME记录](http://localhost:4000/2014/11/06/%E9%A1%B6%E7%BA%A7%E5%9F%9F%E5%90%8D%E4%B8%BA%E4%BD%95%E4%B8%8D%E8%83%BD%E8%AE%BEDNS%20CNAME%E8%AE%B0%E5%BD%95/).

 *Reference*